History of Kenley Jansen in Timeline

 2022: Signed with Braves

-In 2022, after 11 years with the Dodgers, Kenley Jansen signed a one-year deal with the Atlanta Braves and would then sign with the Red Sox.
+In 2022, after 11 years with the Dodgers, Jansen entered free agency and signed a one-year deal with the Atlanta Braves.
+He then signed with the Red Sox.

 On May 10, 2023, Kenley Jansen became the seventh pitcher in MLB history to record 400 saves.

-In 2023, Kenley Jansen represented the Netherlands national baseball team at the World Baseball Classic.
+Kenley Jansen represented the Netherlands national baseball team at the 2023 World Baseball Classic.

-In 2024, Kenley Jansen earned his 425th career save on April 20, passing John Franco for fifth place on the major-league all-time list.
-He finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts.
+In 2024, Kenley Jansen began the season as Boston's closer and on April 20, he earned his 425th career save, passing John Franco for fifth place on the all-time list.
+He finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts in 54+2⁄3 innings.

 On February 11, 2025, Kenley Jansen signed a one-year, $10 million contract with the Los Angeles Angels.